fwsGonzo/barebones/README.md

 # Barebones multiboot kernel

-- Install qemu for qemu-system-x86_64
-- Run with run.sh
 - Intended for beginner OS development
+- Install qemu for qemu-system-x86_64 and gcc-multilib for a 32-bit compiler
+- Run with ./run.sh

 ## Features